Military Service Endorsements in Marketing and Promotion Policy

 Policy Title: Military Service Endorsements in Marketing and Promotion Policy

-Vice Chancellor/Associate Chancellor: Vice Chancellor for Public and Government Affairs
+Vice Chancellor/Associate Chancellor: Vice Chancellor for Strategic Marketing and Communications

-Unit Responsible for Policy: Vice Chancellor for Public and Government Affairs
+Unit Responsible for Policy: Vice Chancellor for Strategic Marketing and Communications

 Effective Date: October 18, 2019